I am a writer who loves researching and writing on many different topics, from health to tech and back again.

-- If you’re in an older house or building, sometimes thick walls can interfere with the WiFi signal.
+- Go to another room.
+If you’re in an older house or building, sometimes thick walls can interfere with the WiFi signal.
 This is particularly true if you have a lot of thick wood in your house like a mantle or fireplace.
 Try going into the same room as the WiFi device or modem and see if the signal still drops out with a clear space.

 - Check other devices.
 Do all devices have this issue (such as other computers, iPads or iPhones) or is it just on one device?
 This may indicate a problem with your device, not the internet connection itself.

 - Check your modem.
 Look at the lights on your modem when your WiFi is working and when your WiFi is dropping out.
 If a light turns off or flashes red when the WiFi drops out, it is probably a problem somewhere in the modem or the modem connection.
 You’ll need to check your modem owner’s manual or ask the manufacturer for advice (most allow you to submit a support ticket on their website.)

 - Check your phone line.
 If you have a phone line connection from your modem to the wall phone socket, you’ll need to check that the cord hasn’t been twisted, knotted or pinched in a door or cupboard.
 This can break the wires inside and you may need to buy a new cord.

 - Check the phone socket.
 If you have a phone line, you also need to check the socket.
 The plug of the phone line may be loose, or there may be build up in the socket itself.
 Unplug the cord, gently wipe a dry Q-tip through the socket.
 You can also try putting some methylated spirits on the Q-tip for a better clean.